 If you're looking for all the bells and whistles of a DSLR, but don't want to lug around a big, heavy DSLR type of camera, you've found an answer.

 The Canon SL1 is still a good camera even though it was first released in 2013.
-The technology built in is good for an entry level DSLR and it's still great for a DSLR of this size.
+The built-in technology is good for an entry level DSLR and it's still great for a DSLR of this size.

 The Canon EOS Rebel SL1, called the 100D in Europe and the EOS Kiss X7 in Japan, was first introduced by Canon in March of 2013.